exonum/exonum-doc/src/contributing.md

 ## Decision Making Process

-Whether a pull request is merged into the Exonum repository rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into the targeted Exonum repository rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line